SimplyPrint/API-Documentation-slate/source/index.html.md

 To create your own API key you first need a SimplyPrint account, you can go to your [account settings](https://simplyprint.io/panel/user_settings/api) and create a new API key.

-TODO; Create API key page and explain how to create an API key.

 ## The base URL

 The base URL for the SimplyPrint API is `https://api.simplyprint.io/{id}/`.